jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 ```

 You can essentially define any Flow of your liking.
-Just ensure that all Executors are containerized, either by using *'jinahub+docker'*, or by {ref}`containerizing your local
+Just ensure that all Executors are containerized, either by using *'jinaai+docker'*, or by {ref}`containerizing your local
 Executors <dockerize-exec>`.

 The example Flow here simply encodes and indexes text data using two Executors pushed to the [Executor Hub](https://cloud.jina.ai/).